• Cheat sheets

 How to set up expert agents

-To start using expert agents, you need to activate it in Innovation Lab.
+To start using expert agents, you need to activate the feature in Innovation Lab.

 Upon activation, go to Environment settings > Expert agents to create a new agent.